exogee-technology/graphweaver/docs/design.md

 ### Filters

 Filters are a combination of logical and conditional operators.
-These operators are combinable and offer great flexibility and power.
+These operators are composable and offer great flexibility and power.
 We must remember that they also introduce a learning curve for new developers.

 #### Operators